tonrea333/array-of-radioactive-mutants/README.md

 1. Fork and `clone`.
 2. `cd` into the local repository.
-3. Run `npm install` and `npm test`.
+3. Run `jest`
 4. Make some functions!

 ### Challenges

-1. `addMeToEnd - adds the string 'Colin' to the end of the given array.
+1. `addMeToEnd` - adds the string 'Colin' to the end of the given array.
 2. `addMeToStart` - adds the string 'Colin' to the start of the given array.
 3. `changeLast` - _changes_ (not adds!) the last value in the given array to the value given.
 4. `changeAllValuesTo` - changes _every_ value in the given array to the given value.